 Here's our master comparison table of every affordable humanoid robot available or announced for 2026, sorted by price from lowest to highest:

-Prices are based on publicly available data, manufacturer announcements, and industry estimates as of mid-2026.
+Prices are based on publicly available data, manufacturer announcements, and industry estimates as of March 2026.
 Actual prices may vary by configuration.
 Browse all available models at our humanoid robot shop.

 Key Specifications